Sports Medicine Facilities and Coverage

 Fellows in the Orlando Health Bayfront Hospital Sports Medicine Fellowship Program have the opportunity to experience several different practice environments throughout the Tampa Bay area, including:

-• Independent practice as team physicians for various sports at the University of South Florida, Eckerd College and area high schools
+- Independent practice as team physicians for various sports at St. Petersburg College, Eckerd College and area high schools

-• Shadowing primary care team physicians for the National Football League (Tampa Bay Buccaneers) and Major League Baseball (Tampa Bay Rays)
+- Shadowing primary care team physicians for Major League Baseball (Tampa Bay Rays)

-• Providing medical coverage for a number of sprint triathlon competitions
+- Providing medical coverage for a number of mass participation events

 Orlando Health Bayfront Hospital & Johns Hopkins All Children's Hospital